georust/rinex/README.md

 "Comments" are currently discarded and not exposed by the parser.

-`length` of a Rinex file returns the number of payload items:
+`length` of a Rinex file returns the record size:

 + Total number of Observations for `RinexType::ObservationData`
 + Total number of Nav Messages for `RinexType::NavigationMessage`